 Thomas More was born on 7 February 1478.
 He was one of the great European scholars of his age, and he served Henry VIII both loyally and well.
 More was also the reluctant Chancellor of England until being relieved of the office on March 16, 1532 due to the fact that he could not swear in good conscience that he believed Henry VIII’s first marriage was invalid.
-This able academic would be beheaded by the king who once loved him as a mentor and friend not long after in July of 1534.
+This able academic would be beheaded by the king who once loved him as a mentor and friend not long after.

 How do you see More?
 Rather more sinned against than sinning?
 Rather more sincere than a saint?